Amazon Patents System To Defend Drones Against Hackers, Jammers and Arrows

 Wouldn't that make the thing easier to steal?

 Patentee needs to be shot in the head.
-(Score:2)
+(Score:4, Insightful)

 This is not a novel invention.